What Can Embedded Banking Do for You?

 It can help integrate learning experiences

 Many businesses create products by combining the offerings of third party providers with a slick UX design.
-But both the quality of that UX and the versatility of that provider integration is dependent upon the banking that weaves the product, users and third parties together.
+But both the quality of that UX and the versatility of that provider integration is dependent upon the finance that weaves the product, users and third parties together.

-Embedded banking could enable you to link multiple learning platforms – such as LinkedIn Learning or Coursera – and integrate payments for them all, to create your own training offering.
+Embedded finance could enable you to link multiple learning platforms – such as LinkedIn Learning or Coursera – and integrate payments for them all, to create your own training offering.
 This could be a way of enhancing an existing L&D service, or of building a new training business model from the ground up, such as that of Multiverse.

-Weavr provided myskillcamp with the embedded banking capacities they needed – including account creation and spend controls – to give employees control over their personal and professional development.
+Weavr provided myskillcamp with the embedded finance capacities they needed – including account creation and spend controls – to give employees control over their personal and professional development.
 Employees on myskillcamp’s system can choose their own training opportunities (from a range of third party providers) according to a budget and other controls determined by their employer.

 Because we were involved, everything could be automated, streamlined and secure.
 And as myskillcamp’s product manager said, “the time that Weavr saves us can be put straight back into driving strategic business objectives and ultimately helping our customers.”